Poster: Ron Mader, What is a recipe? #roofdog

 Why is open participation a priority?

-What sort of technical support will be available?
+What sort of technical support will be available for participants?

 What can we learn about ‘open’ and ‘openness’ in this conference?